sisinflab/Ducho/README.md

 Ducho is a Python framework for the extraction of multimodal features for recommendation.
 It provides a unified interface to most of the common libraries for deep learning (e.g., TensorFlow, PyTorch, Transformers) to extract high-level features from items (e.g., product images/descriptions) and user-item interactions (e.g., users reviews).
 It is highly configurable through a YAML-based configuration file (which may be override by input arguments from the command line in case).
 Users can indicate the source from which to extract the multimodal features (i.e., items/interactions), the modalities (i.e., visual/textual/audio), and the list of models along with output layers and preprocessing steps to extract the features.

-## How can I run Ducho

-You may choose among three options:
+You may choose among three options to run Ducho:

 - Locally by cloning this GitHub repo.
 - By pulling our docker image on Docker Hub ([link](https://hub.docker.com/repository/docker/sisinflabpoliba/ducho/general)).